dojo/docs/dojox/html/set.rst

                 +"The content."
                 + "</div>"
                 +"<div style='background-color: #faefdb; padding: 10px;'>"
-                + "It can be an html string, a node reference or a NodeList, "
+                + "It can be an HTML string, a node reference or a NodeList, "
                 + "dojo.NodeList, Array or other enumerable list of nodes."
                 + "</div>";
             dojox.html.set(dojo.byId("myNode1"), content, {